-The battery saver will turn off the courtesy lamps in 10 minutes if a door is left open and the key is not in the ignition.
-The battery saver will also shut off the demand interior lamps 30 minutes after the ignition control has been turned off and key removed.
+The battery saver can be set to turn off the courtesy lamps within 2 or 10 minutes if a door is left open and the key is not in the ignition.
+Demand (manually switched on) interior lamps can be set to turn off within 2 or 30 minutes after the key has been removed from the ignition.